 The conductor is the pacemaker for the session.
 I am often pressured by people in the booth to go again right away but I have to think about the players.
 If we have just played a four-minute cue, we need a little pause to regroup or the next run will not be any better.
 Brass players may need time to recover their chops, and so on.

 So we have now sorted out questions, made any changes the composer has requested and are ready to play it again.
 This second run is often night and day from the first, as everyone has a better idea of what they are doing.
 Depending on the complexity of the cue and how much time we have, this may be the last time we play it.
 In TV and low-budget productions where we do not have a lot of time and the music is simpler, we actually get a lot of things the first time and never play them again.
 Things will always be better on a second run, but if we don’t have the time, we don’t have it, and we move on.

-Be it for technical or musical reasons, we start and stop a lot, and we often don’t record a cue in one pass.
+Be it for technical or musical reasons, we start and stop a lot, meaning we rarely record a cue in one pass.
 I am often the one that decides how we break things up and then where we start for a pick up.
 I have to think of how this impacts the orchestra and the editing.
-I often ask the engineers what they think.
-Some don’t mind a tight edit, while others want a ‘handle’ (a few measures) on either end.
-The challenge is in maintaining the right time and intensity if we start in the middle of a cue.
-It is very easy to be late on the new start and come in at a lower dynamic.
+So long as the final product sounds great, there is no special prize for doing it all in one take.

 Whatever the details of a particular pickup are, communication is critical.
 I keep repeating where we are starting and stopping, as it only takes one person to miss the information for the take to be ruined.